 Another plus point is that they’re much more flexible on the whole.
 There are no scheduled docking ports, so the routes have the ability to change if something more exciting pops up last minute.
 Fewer people also mean that the programs are looser structured and you can tailor your own Arctic experience to suit you.

 Amongst your fellow passengers, there will be a whole variety of different people, from Doctors and Scientists to photographers and wildlife enthusiasts, you’ll never run out of interesting people to talk to!
 The small group sizes mean that you have more of an opportunity to mingle and make new friends.
 You’ll have memories about the time you all climbed a glacier together for years to come…

 They’re More Comfortable Than You’d Think:

 Despite what you may believe, an Arctic cruise doesn’t compromise on comfort.
-It’s no lie that adventure cruises have a much more ‘no frills’ attitude, but the ships still boast warm comfortable cabins for you to relax in at the end of a long day adventuring.
-The overall atmosphere is also a lot more easy going, and they tend to take more of a ‘go with the flow’ approach.
-So if you’re one of those that gets stressed by the strict itineraries and large amount of people then an adventure cruise could be for you!
+It’s no lie that adventure cruises have a much more ‘no frills’ attitude, but the ships still boast warm comfortable cabins for you to relax in at the end of a long day of adventuring.
+The overall atmosphere is also a lot more easygoing, and they tend to take more of a ‘go with the flow approach.
+So if you’re one of those that gets stressed by the strict itineraries and a large number of people then an adventure cruise could be for you!

 What to Wear: